ehmad-kamal-99/suave/README.md

-# ua-svc
+# Suave

-Microservice to check for user availablity
+* U - Username Av - Availability Se - Service

+### Microservice that checks whether a username is available for use or not.